Environmental

 $200M+ on Tier 3 and 4 engines and boats

-Since 2017, Kirby Inland Marine has spent over $10 million dollars investing in solar panels for over 700 barges that power the high-level alarm systems
+Since 2017, Kirby Inland Marine has spent over $11 million investing in solar panels for ~830 barges that power high-level alarm systems

 - Allows the barges to load and discharge at facilities that do not have high level alarm hook ups on shore